 - Topical Application: Rub several drops of ylang-ylang essential oil directly on your feet, neck, wrists, and back to reduce feelings of agitation.

 - Diffusion: Ylang-ylang oil is great in a diffuser.
-A bonus: It is even believed to be an aphrodisiac!

 - Stress Relief Blend: Mix 1 drop clary sage oil, 1 drop of ylang-ylang oil, 2 drops of lavender essential oil, and 4 teaspoons of carrier oil, and use it as a massage blend.